Pointwise convergence of polynomial multiple ergodic averages along the primes: Notation and preliminaries

 \subsection{Basic notation}

-Throughout the paper $C>0$ is an absolute constant that may change from occurrence to occurrence.
 For any two quantities $A$ and $B$, we will write $A\lesssim B$ to denote $A\le C B$ for some absolute constant $C$.
 The notation $A=B+{O}(X)$ means $|A-B|\les X$.
-If we need the implied constant $C$ to depend on additional parameters, we will denote this by subscripts.
 If both $A\lesssim B$ and $B\les A$ hold, we use $A\sim B$.
-To abbreviate the notation we will sometimes permit the implied constant to depend on certain fixed parameters when the issue of uniformity with respect to such parameters is not of relevance.
+If the implied constant $C$ depends on additional parameters, we will denote this by subscripts.
+To abbreviate the notation, we will sometimes suppress the dependence on certain parameters in the implied constant when the issue of uniformity with respect to such parameters is not important.